aws-neuron/aws-neuron-sdk/general/appnotes/perf/neuron-cc/performance-tuning.rst

 Compiling for pipeline optimization
 -----------------------------------

-With NeuronCore Pipeline mode, Neuron stores the model parameters onto the Inferentias' local caches, and streams the inference requests across the available NeuronCores, as specified by the ``--neuroncore-pipeline-cores`` compiler argument.
-For example, to compile the model to fit pipeline size of four Inferentia devices (16 NeuronCores) avaliable in the inf1.6xlarge instance size:
+In NeuronCore Pipeline mode, Neuron stores the model parameters in Inferentias' local cache and streams inference requests across the available NeuronCores, as specified by the ``--neuroncore-pipeline-cores`` compiler argument.
+For example, to compile the model to fit a pipeline size of four Inferentia devices (16 NeuronCores) avaliable in the inf1.6xlarge instance size:

 .. code:: python